-Telemetry nurses monitor patients' vital signs and cardiac rythm with electrocardiograms and other medical devices.
-They work to treat gastrointestinal conditions, cardiac failure, and other diseases from patients who are often elderly and may have an acute diagnosis.
+Telemetry nurses monitor patients' vital signs and cardiac rhythm with electrocardiograms and other medical devices.
+They work to treat gastrointestinal conditions, cardiac failure, and other diseases in patients who are often elderly and may have an acute diagnosis.
 Telemetry RNs must be able to quickly assess patients’ conditions and make decisions, work independently and take initiative, and communicate effectively with other members of their healthcare team.

 The salary of a registered nurse can vary significantly depending on the experience of the nurse as well as the experience, certifications, and location they are working in.
 The median salary for a registered nurse was $ 80,010 per year or $36.22 per hour in 2020 with most earning between $61,630 and $93,590 according to the U.S. Bureau of Labor Statistics.
 Entry-level registered nurse jobs or those with the lowest 10% salary earned around $53,410, while the highest 10% earned more than $116,230.
 Typically, a travel telemetry nurse job will provide higher hourly and weekly pay than permanent positions in the same location, especially for critical care units nursing positions.

 Telemetry Registered Nurses - or Telemetry RNs - are typically responsible for patients coming out of the ICU or those who have chronic health concerns requiring continuous monitoring of heart rhythms and heart and breathing rates.
 Telemetry nurses use different types of technology to monitor patients’ blood pressure, blood oxygen saturation, breathing patterns, and heart activity, among other things.
 They also record and interpret the data from the monitors and use it to assess a patient’s rate of recovery.
 They also record and interpret the data from the monitors and use it to assess a patient’s rate of recovery.